juncongmoo/minichatgpt/README.md

 # minichatgpt

-> To Train ChatGPT In 5 Minutes
+> 🔥 To Train ChatGPT In 5 Minutes with ColossalAI

 ## Install